improving-minnesota/angular-training/labs/lab-07-factories.md

 ###### Test we can post a message

 - Locate the `TODO` near line #40 and add the following test:

+- Using our `sinon` spies, test the `Messenger.post()` method is called with the extended configuration.
+  - Call the `notifications.message()` function with a configured message object and extra configuration.
+  - Verify that the `spies.post` was called.
+  - Also verify that the `spies.post` was called with the expected configuration.

 ```javascript
 it('should post the message via Messenger', function () {